carolinebholmes/neopixel_phone_case/README.md

 # NeoPixel Phone Case

-This repo contains Team NULL's project for the Capital One Summit for Software Engineers 2015 Hackathon.
+This repo contains Team NULL's project for the One-Day Capital One Summit for Software Engineers 2015 Hackathon.

 The project was a 3D Printed iPhone 6 case with embedded RGB LEDs notifiying the owner of account transaction activity as well as budgeting information.
 The LEDs show a percentage bar of how much of your monthly budget was spent based off